UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 (Job title at the start of the programme: Dr Julie-Anne Little, Senior Lecturer in Optometry, Ulster University)

-She contributes to postgraduate and undergraduate Optometry programmes and has a strong external profile in optometry as past President of the European Council of Optometry and Optics, and as Chairman of the Association of Optometrists.
+She contributes to postgraduate and undergraduate optometry programmes and has a strong external profile in optometry as Chair of the European Council of Optometry and Optics Accreditation Agency, and as Chairman of the Association of Optometrists in the UK.

 (Job title at the start of the programme: Emma Lowe, Head of Research Policy: Clinical Research and Growth, Department of Health and Social Care)

-Emma has an MSc in People and Organisational Development from the Roffey Park Institute, has held a variety of roles within the NHS and previously led the design and delivery of learning and workforce development programmes in the NIHR Clinical Research Network, including the NIHR’s Good Clinical Practice (GCP) programme.
+Emma has an MSc in People and Organisational Development from the Roffey Park Institute, and previously led the design and delivery of learning and workforce development programmes in the NIHR Clinical Research Network, including the NIHR’s Good Clinical Practice (GCP) programme.

 Professor Charlotte Manisty, Professor of Cardiology, University College London